 Research Environmental Research Observatory (OREME)

-Its mission is to:
+Its mission is:

-OREME is therefore interested in three fundamental questions:
+OREME therefore focuses on three fundamental questions:

 • the response of the systems and mechanisms involved.

-• Geodesy, gravimetry, and deformation of the Earth and its surface;
+• Geodesy, Gravimetry, and Deformation of the Earth and Its Surface;

 • hydrogeological, hydrological, and geophysical monitoring of aquifers, particularly karst aquifers;